This is a complete guide to join Microsoft teams meetings.

 Let’s dive right in.

 What is Microsoft teams?

-- MS teams app is a chat-based workspace in Office 365 that makes it easy to have persistent and threaded conversations, host meetings, share files, collaborate on documents, and get work done with teams across the organization.
+- MS teams app is a chat-based workspace in Microsoft 365 that makes it easy to have persistent and threaded conversations, host meetings, share files, collaborate on documents, and get work done with teams across the organization.

 - Microsoft teams lets you work in a natural, conversational way – with everything you need in one place – available anytime, on any device.

 Configure the following Calls and meetings settings for your organization:

 - Go to teams admin center

 - You have to make sure all general options are turned on